 The Bottom Line

 Is Mt.
 Fuji worth visiting?
 If you decide that the answer is yes, whether it’s in the form of a Mt.
 Fuji day trip or a longer sojourn, I hope my Mt Fuji travel guide has helped you make sense of Japan’s most famous mountain, which is at once ubiquitous and enigmatic.
 On one hand, it’s unlikely that you’ll get your fill of Fujisan in a single trip to Japan—you might not even be able to see it, depending upon the weather.
 On the other hand, if you travel knowing the enormity of Mt.
-Fuji’s place within Japanese history and culture (not to mention the countless ways travelers can see experience the mountain), you can move slowly and steadily toward whatever your goals are, keeping in mind that you may never really reach them.
+Fuji’s place within Japanese history and culture (not to mention the countless ways travelers can see experience the mountain), you can move slowly and steadily toward whatever your goals are, even if your goal is simply learning how to visit Mount Fuji.
 Commission a custom Japan itinerary to enjoy Mt.
 Fuji to the fullest, no matter how you desire to do so.